 - Issue revenue bonds for port authority facilities

-- Issue voted general obligation bonds for port authority facilities and other permanent improvements
+- Issue voter-approved general obligation bonds for port authority facilities and other permanent improvements

 - Levy voted taxes for all purposes of the port authority